 Your parents, your partner, your kids, and work colleagues all have opinions.
 Some should be listened to and others should be taken with caution.

-Getting advice from people is great, but as they all come from their own backgrounds and have their own financial personality (what’s yours?
-Have you checked?)
+Getting advice from people is great, but as they all come from their own backgrounds and have their own financial personality.

 Because of that, they may not give you the best advice for your own circumstances.

 While their thoughts are trying to help you decide if you should spend out on something new, it may be worth getting more than one opinion.

 Put yourself in your shoes in a weeks’ time.